LBRYFoundation/bookbuddies/README.md

 The GUI (graphical user interface) version functions like a standard desktop app, with visual elements to click on with the mouse.

-The CLI (console interface) version runs in the terminal.
+The CLI (command-line interface) version runs in the terminal.